Governance and Accountability

 - Improved quality of media coverage of parliamentary affairs (videos, blog).

 - Introduction of a weekly one-hour radio programme in Malawi (by Timveni radio) on parliament to increase the public’s understanding of the mandate of parliament, and provide a platform for the public to engage parliament.
 This introduction was a result of the Timveni journalists being involved in AFIDEP-led training workshops on parliamentary reporting.

-The project seeks to inspire supportive political behaviour and reforms, and strengthen capacity that enables performance improvement and effective delivery of the Malawi Parliament’s functions.
+The project sought to inspire supportive political behaviour and reforms, and strengthen capacity that enables performance improvement and effective delivery of the Malawi Parliament’s functions.

 This project aimed to improve the uptake of research and related evidence in decision-making processes in government ministries and parliaments in Africa.

-Malawi Priorities is a project designed to help Malawi determine policy priorities so as to do more with each Kwacha that the country spends.
+Malawi Priorities was a project designed to help Malawi determine policy priorities so as to do more with each Kwacha that the country spends.